amnesiiac/amnesiiac.github.io/_posts/2023-05-02-linux-kernel-architecture-1.md

 ### # memory mappings
 • Mappings are also used directly in the kernel when implementing device drivers.
 The input and output areas of peripheral devices can be mapped into virtual address space; reads and writes to these areas are then redirected to the devices by the system, thus greatly simplifying driver implementation.
 • ioremap: a function in linux kernel to map physical memory(hardware register/other I/O devices) into kernel virtual address space.
-• mmap: a system call to map files/devices into memory, which allows a process to acess the contents of file/devices as if in RAM.
+• mmap: a system call to map files/devices into memory, which allows a process to access the contents of file/devices as if in RAM.
 • code example to illustrate ioremap usages:
 ```c
 # AUTHOR: GPT-3.5 turbo